-About Cloudflare Waiting Room · Cloudflare Waiting Room docs
+About Waiting Room · Cloudflare Waiting Room docs

-About Cloudflare Waiting Room
+About Waiting Room

-Cloudflare Waiting Room protects websites from surges in legitimate traffic that may otherwise bring an application down.
+Cloudflare Waiting Room protects websites by queueing site visitors when a website experiences unmanageable surges in legitimate traffic that may otherwise bring an application down.

 Benefits

-Cloudflare Waiting Room benefits your origin server by preventing surges in legitimate traffic that may overload your origin.
+Waiting Room protects your origin server by preventing surges in legitimate traffic that may overload your origin.

-Waiting Rooms also benefit your visitors by:
+Waiting Room also benefits your visitors by:

 - Keeping your application online and preventing them from reaching error pages.